backdrop-contrib/node_limit/README.txt

 - hook_node_limit_element_validate($element):
   called when the user attempts to add or edit a Node Limit.
 The implementor of the hook has the opportunity to validate the value the user entered.

-- hook_node_limit_element_submit($lid, $applies, $element):
-  called when the user adds or edits a Node Limit (and has passed validation).
-The implementor of the hook has the opportunity to save the user-entered value based on the passed Node Limit id.  $applies == true iff the limit uses this limitation.
-Otherwise the submodule should delete the limitation from its table.

 - hook_node_limit_load($lid):
   Called when node_limit loads a limit from the database.
 The implementor should return an array with a single key-value pair.
 The key must be the name of the submodule, and the value is an array containing